minio/minio/docs/docker/README.md

 ## <a name="runstandalong"></a>2.
 Run Standalone Minio on Docker

-You can run Minio with either temporary or persistent storage, as described below.
+Minio can be run with either temporary or persistent storage, as described below.

 ### 2.1 Run Minio with Temporary Storage
 Minio requires a persistent volume to store configuration and application data.
-However, you can launch Minio by specifying a temporary directory for testing purposes.
+However, a temporary directory can be specified for testing purposes.
 This temporary directory is created in the container's file system when the container is started, but all of the data is lost after the container exits.

 Run the container with a temporary storage directory in `/data`:

 ```sh
 docker run -p 9000:9000 minio/minio server /data
 ```

+**Note:** A `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` must be specified to run containers.
+For more information see: [Specify a Custom Access Key and Secret Key](#specifycustomkeys).

 ### 2.2 Run Minio with Persistent Storage
 To run a Minio container with persistent storage, local persistent directories must be mapped from the host OS to the virtual `config` and `export` directories.

 Use one of the methods below to run the container with  `~/.minio` as the virtual `config` directory and `/data` as the `export` directory:
 * [GNU/Linux and macOS](#persistent_linuxmac)
 * [Windows](#persistent_windows)

+**Note:** In the following examples, `~/.minio` and `/data` are local directories being mapped inside the container.

 #### <a name="persistent_linuxmac"></a>GNU/Linux and macOS
 ```sh